onap/archive-aai-esr-gui/docs/release-notes/new-features.rst

 Task
 ^^^^

-* [AAI-67] - Upload the server-end seed code to ONAP repostory
+* [AAI-67] - Upload the server-end seed code to ONAP repository
 * [AAI-68] - Upload the ESR gui seed code to ONAP repository
 * [AAI-69] - Remove the original SDNC related function from Amsterdan release.
 * [AAI-70] - Collect the schema of ESR for ONAP in Amsterdam release